The Number 23: Production

 Filming was scheduled to begin in November 2005.
 Elisabeth Shue was initially signed on and scheduled to begin filming the part of Agatha but it was reported in January 2006 that she dropped out when she became pregnant.
 The following month, it was reported that Virginia Madsen was in negotiations to play the role.

 During production, cast and crew members became fixated on the 23 enigma and began noticing the number in their daily lives.
 Among other coincidences, Virginia Madsen observed that the parking space assigned to her during shooting was numbered 23 and she and co-star Danny Huston had been married 23 years earlier.
 Schumacher had to redirect crew members who were distracted by filming the 23rd take of the 23rd scene on February 23, 2006.
-Carrey drew parallels between O. J. Simpson wearing the uniform number 32 and the murders of Nicole Simpson and Ronald Goodman, whose names had 23 letters between them.
+Carrey drew parallels between O. J. Simpson wearing the uniform number 32 and the murders of Nicole Simpson and Ronald Goldman, whose names had 23 letters between them.

 Carrey's behavior during filming was reportedly bizarre and upsetting to others on set.
 Radar cited a source which told them that, during filming, Carrey "unzipped his fly and urinated as part of his improvisation.
 Everyone was horrified."

 Logan Lerman later gave Carrey credit for taking the time to talk to him about acting.
 Lerman, who was only 15 at the time of the film's release, said he "learned a lot from how [Carrey] prepared for roles" and that "being able to see how he does it, being able to talk to him, really helped me a lot" as an actor.